Can You Use A Massage Gun For Sciatica

 If you’re unsure that the back or leg pain you’re experiencing is due to your sciatic nerve, you can consult with your primary care physician or your physical or massage therapist before taking any steps to relieve the pain with a massage gun, deep tissue massage, or even physical therapy.

-Is Turning to a Massage Gun for Sciatica Nerve Pain Effective?
+Is Turning To A Massage Gun For Sciatica Nerve Pain Effective?
 What Does Research Say?

 The approach usually taken for curing sciatica and pain relief involves giving painkillers and treating the underlying cause either through medications or surgery.
 But is it possible to get the same therapeutic effects using a massage gun for sciatica?
 Well!
 There is some reality to that.